nfour/rram/layouts/serverless__SUBSET/README.md

 A serverless subset layout, intended to be contained enough to be dropped into any existing layout; [layouts/react-redux](../react-redux) or simply [layouts/base](../base).

+WARNING: WIP
+- Integration of webpack plugin will change structure significantly.

 ### USAGE

 - Configure `~/.aws/credentials`